Level/abstract-level/README.md

 - `reverse` (boolean, default: `false`): delete entries in reverse order.
 Only effective in combination with `limit`, to delete the last N entries.
 - `limit` (number, default: `Infinity`): limit the number of entries to be deleted.
 This number represents a _maximum_ number of entries and will not be reached if the end of the range is reached first.
 A value of `Infinity` or `-1` means there is no limit.
 When `reverse` is true the entries with the highest keys will be deleted instead of the lowest keys.
 - `keyEncoding`: custom key encoding for this operation, used to encode range options.
-- `snapshot`: explicit [snapshot](#snapshot) to [read from](#reading-from-snapshots) assuming `db.supports.explicitSnapshots` is true, such that entries not present in the snapshot will not be deleted.
+- `snapshot`: explicit [snapshot](#snapshot--dbsnapshot) to read from, such that entries not present in the snapshot will not be deleted.
 If no `snapshot` is provided and `db.supports.implicitSnapshots` is true, the database may create its own internal snapshot but (unlike on other methods) this is currently not a hard requirement for implementations.

 The `gte` and `lte` range options take precedence over `gt` and `lt` respectively.
 If no options are provided, all entries will be deleted.